The Factory: Films

-Warhol started shooting movies in the Factory around 1963, when he began work on Kiss.
+Warhol started shooting movies in the Factory with experimental films such as Kiss (1964) and Blow Job (1964).
 He screened his films at the Factory for his friends before they were released for public audiences.
 When traditional theaters refused to screen his more provocative films, Warhol sometimes turned to night-clubs or porn theaters, including the New Andy Warhol Garrick Theatre and the 55th Street Playhouse, for their distribution.

-The following list includes all movies filmed entirely or partly at the Factory.
+While Warhol was recuperating from the June 1968 assassination attempt, Paul Morrissey stepped in to handle the filming and oversee the Factory’s operations.